timanatimana/github-actions-kata/task-2/README.md

 # Task 2

-Now your task is to run all the unit tests when the PR is created to the `main` branch.
-To save the costs when the PR is created to other branches jobs should not be run.
+Now your task is to run all the unit tests when the PR is created.
 The unit tests are located in the `desktop-app` folder.
-To run them you need to install the dependencies and then run the tests.
+To run them you need to install the dependencies (`npm install`) and then run the tests (`npm test`).
+In the CI environment it is recommend to install dependencies by using [`npm ci`](https://docs.npmjs.com/cli/v9/commands/npm-ci).

 Since the tests were not run regularly they may be broken.
 Fix them to be able to merge your branch.

 ## Definition of Done

-- [ ] Unit tests are run when new commit is pushed to the branch with PR to main
+- [ ] Unit tests are run when new commit is pushed to the branch with PR
-- [ ] Unit tests are **NOT** run when new commit is pushed to the branch that does not have PR to main
 - [ ] When unit tests are not passing, the job should fail
 - [ ] Unit tests are run on latest LTS version of node
 - [ ] Node dependencies are cached